 Marguerite Gérard was a French painter and printmaker in the Rococo style.
-Much of her work depicts intimate domestic life, including scenes of motherhood and childhood, musicmaking, female companionship, and domestic pets.
-And more than 300 genre paintings, 80 portraits and several miniatures have been attributed to her.
+Much of her work depicts intimate domestic life, including scenes of motherhood and childhood, music-making, female companionship, and domestic pets.
+More than 300 genre paintings, 80 portraits and several miniatures have been attributed to her.
 She was born in Grasse (1761) and died in Paris (1837).